MarcusBoay/quizzer/README.md

 # quizzer

-A quizzer application that accepts a YAML file and quizzes you all the questions within.
+Extremely simple quizzer application that accepts a YAML file and quizzes you all the questions within.

 To run it: `./quiz.py sample.yaml`